raw-lab/MetaCerberus/README.md

 - The database files are located at <https://osf.io/5ba2v/>
 - NOTE: The KEGG database contains KOs related to Human disease.
 It is possible that these will show up in the results, even when analyzing microbes.

-## Running Cerberus
+## Running MetaCerberus

-- If needed, activate the Cerberus environment in Anaconda
+- If needed, activate the MetaCerberus environment in Anaconda

 ```bash
 conda activate cerberus